 In these types of situations, you would file a claim with your premises liability carrier.
 You will want to be sure your premises liability coverage includes the following:

 - Payment of damages you are legally obligated to pay because of bodily injury or property damage (to which the insurance applies) up to the policy limits and which occurs within the policy period

-- Defense costs such as counsel, court fees, and judgements – ideally these costs are outside of the liability limits so as to not diminish the amount that could apply to any damages.
+- Defense costs such as counsel, court fees, and judgments – ideally these costs are outside of the liability limits so as to not diminish the amount that could apply to any damages.

 - Medical expenses for the injured party.

 - Coverage for carbon monoxide pollution

 - A sublimit for canine liability – to protect you in case of damages caused by a dog on your property